pwrbob/hashcat/BUILD_Docker.md

 This will create a Docker image based on Ubuntu 16.04 with a custom toolchain (note that the Ubuntu versions tested are from 16.04 to 22.04).
 After the first execution, by adding `--build-arg CACHE_BUST=$(date +%s)`, only the hashcat sources will be forced to re-download and rebuild.

+If you want to compile hashcat with gcc/mingw only, you can override the default settings using `--build-arg USE_GCC=1 --build-arg USE_CLANG=0`.
+Likewise, you can get two versions of hashcat (compiled with both gcc/mingw and clang) by using `--build-arg USE_GCC=1`.

 Moreover, by adding `--build-arg WITH_CODE_ANALYSIS=1` clang-tools (specifically clang-tidy and scan-build) will be used to perform a static code analysis on the hashcat sources.
 The results will be saved in: `/root/code-analysis`.